nabangi/MyPythonScripts/README.md

 # MyPythonScripts

-As I continue with my Journey utilising Python and applying it in Penetration testing thanks to The CyberMentor!#Appsec#Infosec
+As I continue with my Journey utilising Python applying it in learning Data Structures and Penetration testing thanks to The CyberMentor!#Appsec#Infosec